Skip to main content

 What happens if you never probate an estate in Tennessee?

 The property remains in the deceased person's name indefinitely.
-You likely can't sell it, refinance it, or get clear title to it.
-If it's real estate, it creates a cloud on the title that gets harder to fix as time goes on.
-If you inherited property years ago but never probated it and its still in the deceased's name, we can likely fix it.
-But, the sooner you address it, the easier and cheaper it will be.
+You can't sell it, refinance it, or get clear title.
+Over time, the title issues only get harder to resolve.
+If you inherited property years ago and never probated, we can likely help -- but the sooner you address it, the easier it will be.

 How much does probate actually cost in Tennessee?